Erik Cummins

-Erik Cummins (born 10 August 1988) is a Dutch football player who plays as a goalkeeper for Lisse.
+Erik Cummins (born 10 August 1988) is a Dutch retired football player who played as a goalkeeper.

 Club career

 He formerly played for FC Utrecht.

-In August 2014, he became the first goalkeeper to score in the Eredivisie since 2005 when he netted against SBV Excelsior.
+In August 2014, he became the first goalkeeper to score in the Eredivisie since 2005 when he netted for Go Ahead Eagles against Excelsior.
+He retired at Lisse after the 2022-23 season.

+International career

+Cummins played once for the Netherlands national under-15 football team and twice for the U16s.